 - Put the butter, ras el hanout and lemon zest in a small bowl and mash with a fork.

 - Make a cut in the side of each chicken breast.
-Cut the butter into 4 equal pieces and insert one into each breast.
+Cut the butter into slices and insert one or two into each breast.
 Use a cocktail stick to close up the gap in the side of the chicken breast.

 More Recipes you might like